Costume design: History

 "Ordinarily, fashionable garments were used in both comedy and tragedy until 1727, when Adrienne Lecouvreur adopted the much more elaborate and formal court dress for tragedy.
 Her practice soon became standard for all tragic heroines" Major actors began to compete with one another about who would have the most lavish stage dress.
 This practice continued until around the 1750s when costumes became relevant to the character again.
 Art began to copy life and realistic characteristics were favored especially during the 19th century.
+The 19th century marked a shift toward historical accuracy, driven by figures like Georg II, Duke of Saxe-Meiningen, who insisted on authentic materials such as real chain mail and armor.
 For example, Georg the second, Duke of Saxe-Meiningen took personal interest in the theatre and began managing troupes.
 He advocated for authenticity and accuracy of the script and time period, therefore he refused to let actors tamper with their own costumes.
 He also made sure the materials were authentic and specific, using real chain mail, armor, swords, etc. No cheap substitutes would be allowed.

-In August 1823, in an issue of The Album, James Planché published an article saying that more attention should be paid to the time period of Shakespeare's plays, especially when it comes to costumes.
+In August 1823, James Planché's advocacy for historically accurate Shakespearean costumes revolutionized British theatre, inspiring productions that prioritized realism, especially when it comes to costumes.
 In the same year, a casual conversation led to one of Planché's more lasting effects on British theatre.
 He observed to Charles Kemble, the manager of Covent Garden, that "while a thousand pounds were frequently lavished upon a Christmas pantomime or an Easter spectacle, the plays of Shakespeare were put upon the stage with makeshift scenery, and, at the best, a new dress or two for the principal characters."
 Kemble "saw the possible advantage of correct appliances catching the taste of the town" and agreed to give Planché control of the costuming for the upcoming production of King John, if he would carry out the research, design the costumes and superintend the production.
 Planché had little experience in this area and sought the help of antiquaries such as Francis Douce and Sir Samuel Meyrick.
 The research involved sparked Planché's latent antiquarian interests; these came to occupy an increasing amount of his time later in life.